DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-view.md

 # TableView Plugin Reference

 This plugin renders the DataGrid data as a table.
 It contains visualization components such as a table view, table view cell that can be extended by other plugins.
-It also exposes some customization points to manage column span, height of rows, width of columns, etc.
+It also exposes some customization points to manage column span, row height, column width, etc.

 ## User Reference